-- The difference (-0.3% per annum to 31 March 2028 and 1.8% per annum thereafter) between the investment return and the rate of CPI inflation assumed when calculating future factors for the transfers from the Scheme to the DBPA Scheme. - The pensioner mortality assumptions, which are based on the results of recent pensioners' mortality investigation and include an allowance for improving mortality. - The future investment returns assumed over the next ten years (1.1% per annum).
+- The difference (0.2% per annum to 31 March 2031 and 1.1% per annum thereafter) between the investment return and the rate of CPI inflation assumed when calculating future factors for the transfers from this Scheme to the DBP Annuitants Scheme. - The future investment returns assumed over the next ten years (2.3% pa).